TAPS Working Group

 the Transport Services System System:

-* is asynchronous and event-driven; it driven by events;
+* is asynchronous and event-driven; it

 * describes how a Transport Services Implementation can resolve